The Tale Of An STK Inspection (MOT test)1st December 2018

 In no time at all he’s logged in to his workstation and is connecting things to my Yeti with a zest the old emissions inspector last possessed when the Czech Republic was Czechoslovakia and everyone here was forced to speak Russian.

 The young punk motions me to stand aside and to bear witness to the torture he’s about to inflict upon a defenceless Skoda Yeti.

-Has he forgotten Yetis are Czech same as him?
+Has he forgotten that Yetis are Czech same as he is?

 Any chance of that buying some leniency?

 What unspeakable acts are performed in this place? 💀